-Having been a home inspector for almost 18 years, I have had several friends and family members ask me about choosing the right home inspector, see the following questions:
+Having been a home inspector for almost 18 years, I have had several friends and family members ask me the following questions:

 How do I choose the best home inspector?